Daimler adds new coupe model to Hungary line-up

 Mercedes rolled out over 40,000 B series vehicles from its first plant in the region last year, giving Hungary’s 100 billion euro economy a boost.

-However, that still failed to stop the country from slipping back into recession.
-The government expects growth of less than one percent this year.
+However, that still failed to stop the country from slipping back into its second recession in four years.

 The carmaker added 500 new jobs at the plant, bringing its total workforce to over 3,000, to accommodate the new model.

-Orban’s government is pinning hopes of a recovery on car makers such as Mercedes and Audi boosting output at their Hungarian plants as domestic demand is stifled by austerity measures to keep the deficit under control.
+Prime Minister Viktor Orban’s government is pinning hopes of a recovery on carmakers such as Mercedes and Audi boosting output at their Hungarian plants as domestic demand is stifled by austerity measures to keep the deficit under control.
+(Reporting by Gergely Szakacs; Editing by Helen Massy-Beresford)

-Frank Klein, head of Mercedes Benz cars in Hungary said cooperation between Daimler and the Hungarian government would grow further, saying he expected to unveil “positive news” in the coming months, without elaborating.